coderefinery/presentations/2024_acm_hpcsig_edu.md

 ---

-# Placeholder: What is in it for you?
+# What is in it for you?

+- .emph[Joining is easier than organizing]:
+  It is easier to bring 10% to an event than to organize the 100% yourself

+- .emph[Material exchange]: let's not reinvent the wheel

+- .emph[Train-the-trainer]: we can help you to get started

+- .emph[Community as test-bed]: let's try out new ideas together

 ---